unional/type-plus/README.md

 ## Nominal Type

-TypeScript type system is structural.
+The TypeScript type system is structural.

 In some cases, we want to express a type with nominal behavior.
 `type-plus` provides two kinds of nominal types: `Brand` and `Flavor`.